 USING THE COMPUTER FOR CLOSE VIEWING

-When details of a photograph are just too hard to decipher with an open eye or under hand-held magnification, a trick is to carefully copy the image with a high-resolution digital camera and view the image on a large screen.
+When details of a photograph are just too hard to decipher with an open eye or under hand-held magnification, a trick is to carefully copy the image with a high-resolution digital camera or scanner and view the image on a large screen.
 It was obvious the image had been laterally reversed when first made.

 This was quite common with many photographs since the invention of photography in 1839.
 An artist could use a reversing prism to correct the image, but this was a luxury few photographs seemed to indulge.

 Once the electronic image of the tintype was loaded onto a computer, it was a matter of one mouse click to reverse the image so that it appeared as one would have seen the soldier sitting in front of the camera.